blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 ### Microsoft turns 50

 Like it or not, Microsoft had remarkable influence over the past decades and is still making a big impact right at the moment.
-This year it celebrates its [50th anniversary](https://unlocked.microsoft.com/50th/).
+In [this page](https://unlocked.microsoft.com/50th/) it celebrates its 50th anniversary by looking back at some iconic moments from the history, sharing some stories, and giving out digital goodies.

 ### GvR BDFL (🤡 April Fools 🤡)

-<blockquote class="bluesky-embed" data-bluesky-uri="at://did:plc:sfrl4dmvaxeq4lqgaucotygo/app.bsky.feed.post/3llr34uismc2y" data-bluesky-cid="bafyreihuvskxhzkwxhqttm3hjsika6nksayqnf7rbuk23akdrwox2nn3qm" data-bluesky-embed-color-mode="system"><p lang="en">BREAKING!
+BREAKING!
 Guido van Rossum, the legendary creator of #Python, has officially reinstated himself as Benevolent Dictator for Life (BDFL).

-Feat.
-Guido van Rossum, @pumpichank.bsky.social, @snarky.ca and @mariatta.ca

-Stay tuned for the documentary coming this summer!

-www.youtube.com/watch?v=wgxB...<br><br><a href="https://bsky.app/profile/did:plc:sfrl4dmvaxeq4lqgaucotygo/post/3llr34uismc2y?ref_src=embed">[image or embed]</a></p>&mdash; Python Software Foundation (<a href="https://bsky.app/profile/did:plc:sfrl4dmvaxeq4lqgaucotygo?ref_src=embed">@python.org</a>) <a href="https://bsky.app/profile/did:plc:sfrl4dmvaxeq4lqgaucotygo/post/3llr34uismc2y?ref_src=embed">April 1, 2025 at 10:22 PM</a></blockquote><script async src="https://embed.bsky.app/static/embed.js" charset="utf-8"></script>

 ## New versions